Patrick2990/masterTank/README.md

 # masterTank

-If you don't have rtabmap installed, please run the install_rtabMap.sh script \n ./install_rtabMap.sh \n
+If you don't have rtabmap installed, please run the install_rtabMap.sh script

+./install_rtabMap.sh

 Remember to exclude your rtabmap from git :-)

 After this, run
 ./catkin_clean.sh